ramstik/LabBot-Cogs/README.md

 Deleting a note does not actually delete the note.
 It simply marks it in the datastore as deleted and does not show it in normal use.
 This can allow future recovery of notes (using the `restore` subcommand) if a bad party is attempting to wipe existing notes.

 Notes and warnings can be edited using the `edit` subcommand.

+### Naughty

+`[p]naughty` : Apply Naughty status
+`[p]unaughty` : Revoke Naughty status

+The Naughty cog is built to automatically manage the Naughty role for problematic users.
+The principle is that a Naught{y,ied} user should not be allowed to see or interact with any channel aside from the designated discussion channel.

+The cog, when activated, shall evaluate the roles of a user, determine if any opt-ins are present, make note of which are present, and then remove the opt-in roles.
+It will then apply the Naughty role, which places the user into the designated Naughty state for Moderators to pursue action.

 ### Penis